WA6YDQ/led/README.md

 Usage is simple:
 led [filename]   filename is optional.
 If used, led will load filename and put you in append mode (note the A> prompt).
-Otherwise led will start in the append mode (noted by the A> prompt.
+Otherwise led will start in the append mode (noted by the A> prompt).

 There are 3 modes:
   A> append     Append typed text to the end of the end of the buffer.